-It’s a straightforward process to modify your laptop settings, to get the option that works best to meet your needs.
+Follow the steps before to modify your laptop settings and select the option that best meets your needs.

-- Under the Best Match option you’ll see Power & Sleep Settings appear.
+3. Under the Best Match option, you’ll see Power & Sleep Settings appear.
 Click this option to go directly to the needed menu.